 Failure to check-in will result in automatic disqualification (without a refund of the fee) from the Tournament.
 At the discretion of the Tournament Director, a team may be allowed to compete as a “Guest Team” (See Guest Team Rule).
 Games not played will be classified as “Forfeits and Byes.”

 At the Mandatory Registration (check-in), teams must provide the following required credentials:

-***All teams, regardless of affiliation, must provide a current official team roster from your team's governing body (not gotsoccer, not Mustang's online roster), laminated player cards, and signed medical waivers.
+***All teams, regardless of affiliation, must provide a current official team roster from your team's governing body (, not Mustang's online roster), laminated player cards, and signed medical waivers.
 Correctly signed player loan forms must be presented for guest players who are not from your club.
 You may not have players from different affiliations playing on one team.
 Example: US Club teams may not have any CYSA players.
 A player can only play on one team in the event.***

 ** All U.S. Club affiliated teams must provide laminated US CLUB Player I.D.
 Cards, signed Medical Release forms, and 2 copies of official roster

 **All CYSA affiliated teams must provide laminated CYSA Player I.D.
 Cards (these include the medical waiver - must be signed), signed 1601 forms, and 2 copies of roster

 **All USSF affiliated teams must provide laminated Player I.D.
 Cards with photographs, signed Medical Releases from their association, as well as 2 copies of official roster